Cleomenes I: Deposition of Demaratus (491 BC)

 When the Persians invaded Greece after putting down the Ionian revolt in 493, many city-states quickly submitted to them fearing a loss of trade.
 Among these states was Aegina.
 So in 491, Cleomenes attempted to arrest the major collaborators there.
 The citizens of Aegina would not cooperate with him and the Eurypontid Spartan king, Demaratus attempted to undermine his efforts.
 Cleomenes overthrew Demaratus, after first bribing the oracle at Delphi to announce that this was the divine will, and replaced him with Leotychidas.

 Exile and death

 Around 490 Cleomenes was forced to flee Sparta when his plot against his co-king Demaratus was discovered.
-Herodotus states that he first went to Thessaly, but such a large detour is implausible, and Herodotus' manuscript has often been corrected to "Sellasia", which was a perioecic city north of Sparta.
+Herodotus states that he first went to Thessaly, but such a large detour is implausible, and Herodotus's manuscript has often been corrected to "Sellasia", which was a Perioecic city north of Sparta.
 Sellasia was still too close to Sparta, and Cleomenes moved to Arcadia.